ceccoemi/yasa/report/report.md

 Here the fixture class is `SqliteHandlerDbTest`, which stores the database file name.
 A temporary file is created in `SetUp` before the execution of each test and it is destroyed in `TearDown` when each test ends.

 ### Google Mock

-[gMock](https://github.com/google/googletest/blob/master/googlemock/README.md) is a library (sometimes we also call it a "framework" to make it sound cool) for creating mock classes and using them.
-It does to C++ what jMock/EasyMock does to Java (well, more or less). gMock is bundled with googletest.
+[gMock](https://github.com/google/googletest/blob/master/googlemock/README.md) is a C++ library for creating mock classes and using them. gMock is bundled with Google Test and don't need to download it if you have Google Test.
+However, you must link gMock through CMake among the tests to use it.

 #### Usage